 Really?
 An ‘invisible issue’?
 Not ‘up for discussion’?
 In fact, here’s just a few of the people who have joined the choir singing about the perils of population growth: former US president George HW Bush, the Dalai Lama, Hillary Clinton, David Attenborough, Bob Geldof and Cameron Diaz.
 They’re not exactly low-profile people.
 Even Queen Elizabeth II has chimed in with some miserable Malthusian rhetoric.
 When speaking of the Caribbean island of St Vincent’s, she said: ‘One must remember that its resources are finite and cannot accommodate indefinite population growth.’

 And if recent surveys are any indication, this ‘invisible issue’ which is ‘not up for discussion’ seems to be pretty visible and widely discussed among the public.
-According to Guardianpoll, for instance, 75 per cent of respondents agreed that ‘the planet can’t sustain more mouths to feed’.
+According to a Guardianpoll, for instance, 75 per cent of respondents agreed that ‘the planet can’t sustain more mouths to feed’.
 Elsewhere, a YouGov poll found that ‘over four out of five (84 per cent) thought the world population was too high’.
 Overpopulation hardly seems to be a taboo issue in polite conversation.

 In fact, it seems to be Buerk himself who is attempting to shut down debate about population growth by using the pejorative ‘population deniers’ to describe those with differing views.
 The use of the term ‘deniers’ is a cheap attempt to place those who dissent from neo-Malthusian malarkey on the same level as those with whom the term is most closely associated: Holocaust deniers.
 By labelling opponents as such, Buerk is trying to portray them as being as mad and irrational as those who refuse to acknowledge the mass slaughter of European Jewry during the Second World War.